 Protocol - What you must do Guidance - How you should do it REPORTS INVOLVING OPEN CPS IN-HOME SERVICES CASES Any new maltreatment and/or incident that meets the legal definitions of abuse, neglect, and/or dependency received at any time during a CPS In-Home Services case must result in the creation of a new CPS Intake and a prompt and thorough assessment of the allegations.
-The county with the open CPS In-Home Services case must be the county responsible for conducting the assessment of any new screened in reports, unless there has been a change in residence.
+This includes information from collaterals involved with the family who provide the information to the current caseworker providing In-Home services.
+A collateral should not be expected to know the difference between making a report to the caseworker involved with the family and a formal call to The county with the open CPS In-Home Services case must be the county responsible for conducting the assessment of any new screened in reports, unless there has been a change in residence. the Intake line for the agency.
 Refer to "New Assessment on Open In-Home Case" in In-Home in the NC Child Welfare manual.